ievapudz/Course_Work/README.md

 ### Dataset for SLP testing (003)

+### Attempt #1 to fetch UniParc IDs

 Using `curl` 18534 HTML UniProt search results in Proteomes database were downloaded.
-The results were filtered using `ggrep` command to find UniParc identifiers to download proteomes using ftp of UniProt.

-After the search results based on TaxIDs were downloaded to HTML files using `get_UniProt_results_HTML.sh`, they were parsed to extract UniParc IDs to the separate file for download using FTP.

 ```
 ./scripts/data_download/get_UniProt_results_HTML.sh data/002/TSV/temperature_data.tsv
 ```

-The command that was used to get UniParc IDs for each organism:
+After the search results based on TaxIDs were downloaded to HTML files using `get_UniProt_results_HTML.sh`, they were parsed to extract UniParc IDs.
+The results were filtered using `ggrep` command to find UniParc identifiers for each organism:
 ```
 ggrep -oP '/proteomes/UP.........' data/003/HTML/*.html > data/003/proteome_UniParc_IDs.txt
 ```